 When you push an application, Cloud Foundry automatically detects which buildpack is required and installs it on the Droplet Execution Agent (DEA) where the application needs to run.

 Cloud Foundry deployments often have limited access to dependencies.
 This occurs when the deploy is behind a firewall, or when administrators want to use local mirrors and proxies.
-In these circumstances, Cloud Foundry provides an API extension for on-premises buildpacks.
+In these circumstances, Cloud Foundry provides a Buildpack Packager application.

 This table describes Cloud Foundry system buildpacks.
 Each buildpack row lists supported languages and frameworks and includes a GitHub repo link.
 Specific buildpack names also link to additional documentation.